Gungadean/BetterDiscordBridge/README.md

 <h1 align="center">BetterDiscordBridge</h1>

+This is a fork from Bennyboy1695's original code which can be found here: https://github.com/Bennyboy1695/BetterDiscordBridge

 A Velocity proxy discord bridge plugin like none other.

 ## About BetterDiscordBridge

-BetterDiscordBridge is a Minecraft <--> Discord bridge and vis versa, built on the velocity api 1.1.0.
+BetterDiscordBridge is a Minecraft <--> Discord bridge and vis versa, built on the velocity api 3.0.0.

 On top of being just another Mc Discord bridge, BetterDiscordBridge was designed with multiple servers in mind.